DTJF/libpruio/src/doc/_3_pins.md

 This method is very similar to the previous \ref sSecCustom method.
-You need source code for a device tree overlay, that gets compiled to a binary blob, which gets loaded by the kernel finally.
+You need source code for a device tree overlay, that gets compiled to a binary blob, which gets loaded by the kernel finally, either as uBoot overlay at boottime, or at runtime by `capemgr`.

 But the source code does not contain only a single cofiguration per pin.
-Instead it prepares multiple configurations for each (or just some) pins, and the mode can get adapted at runtime by SysFs activities.
+Instead the blob prepares multiple configurations for each (or just some) pins, and the mode can get adapted at runtime by SysFs activities.
 Therefor the programm must be executed with `sudo`.

 \Proj also ships with a tool to generate that kind of device tree blob, named `src/config/dts_universal.bas`.
 The same code is used to generate